Delakilo/Delakilo/README.md

 The user can change his username, name, surname, profile pic and bio.
 If the user want to change only some of them, the other information remain the same.

+### Notifications

+In this section the user can see notifications like when someone starts or stops following him.

+### Followers and Followings

+The user can check who the followers and followings of anyone are, including users' followers/followings.

 ## Techniques

 We tried to use some of the most advanced techniques for web developing: